-The deadlines for online programs with Spring 2021 starts are as follows.
+The deadlines for online programs with Summer 2022 starts are as follows.
 This includes full-time, part-time, and Advanced Standing candidates.

-Priority Deadline for online MSW and online MSW/MS-DRL Spring 2021 start:
+Priority Deadline for online MSW & online MSW/MS-DRL with Summer 2022 start:

-Deadline for online MSW and online MSW/MS-DRL Spring 2021 start:
+Deadline for online MSW & online MSW/MS-DRL with Summer 2022 start:

-Priority Deadline for online MSW Advanced Standing with Summer 2021 start:
+Priority Deadline for online MSW Advanced Standing with Fall 2022 start:

-Deadline for online MSW Advanced Standing with Summer 2021 start:
+Deadline for online MSW Advanced Standing with Fall 2022 start:

-Applicants to Tulane’s online MSW program must meet the following requirements:
+Applicants to Tulane’s MSW program must meet the following requirements:

 - Demonstrate a strong performance in the junior and senior years of undergraduate study or in a postgraduate degree program or have strong employer references